alex-w-99/Checkpointing-Program/README.md

 ## Items to Note When Using Program
 - <ins>Quick Sample Usage in Makefile:</ins> By running the command `make check`, the Makefile will compile all included files and execute an example of the functionality described above.
 - <ins>Segmentation Fault Following Successful Restart:</ins> After a checkpoint image file is created, you will observe that running `./restart` will eventually `SEGFAULT` upon completion of the original program.
 Please know that this segmentation fault is wholly inconsequential to the restart and execution of the program.
-  - This benign `SEGFAULT` results as a consequence of the `ucontext_t` context variable, which is used to store certain register values of the process at the time the `SIGUSR2` signal was received.
+  - This benign `SEGFAULT` results as a consequence of the `ucontext_t` context variable that was written to and read from the checkpoint image file.
+This context variable is used to store certain register values of the process at the time the `SIGUSR2` signal was received.
 More specifically, the `ucontext_t` variable from `ucontext.h` does *not* store the data of the `%fs` register.
 Therefore, upon restart, the program's `%fs` register contains a garbage value which differs from the original `%fs` value at the time the original process was inturrupted.
 Because it so happens that `exit` uses this register value, the bad `%fs` register value here results in a segmentation fault.
-This problem can be corrected by manually storing the value of this register somewhere in the checkpoint image file, and then setting its value equal to the register upon restart (please see the Areas for Future Improvement section below).
+  - Therefore, this problem could be corrected by manually writing and later reading the value of this register somewhere in the checkpoint image file, and then setting its value equal to the register upon restart (please see the Areas for Future Improvement section below).
 - <ins>Stack Smashing:</ins> On some computers, running `./restart` after generating a checkpoint image file will result in a stack smashing detected error.
 This issue can be avoided by compiling libckpt.c with the flag `-fno-stack-protector`.

 ## Implementation Details